 Hiring mistakes you must avoid.

-We have put together a short guide which will ensure you minimize such risk, plus it will increase your employee engagement and retention.
+We have put together a short guide that will ensure you minimize such risk, plus it will increase your employee engagement and retention.

 Don’t just fill a vacancy, but look at 2-3 jobs the individual can do

-This strategy forces you to think immediately about the candidates’ competencies such as their ability to learn quickly, effective communication and leadership thus moving away from the tasks they performed in their previous job role.
-It’s better to asses past behavior because it is a direct correlation to future performance.
-Your interview questions needs to be open-ended.
+This strategy forces you to think immediately about the candidates’ competencies such as their ability to learn quickly, effective communication, and leadership thus moving away from the tasks they performed in their previous job role.
+It’s better to assess past behavior because it is a direct correlation to future performance.
+Your interview questions need to be open-ended.
 For example, in your previous role when have you had to solve a problem?
 What was your approach and what you would do differently if faced with the same problem again?
-The questions naturally opens up a conversation where you can dig deeper, making it much more difficult for candidates to lie or embellish.
+The questions naturally open up a conversation where you can dig deeper, making it much more difficult for candidates to lie or embellish.
 Such questions also allow the candidate to speak openly about their skills that may not be apparent on their CV.

 Avoid hiring friends or family